enioka/flowbox-spec/description.rst

 * date and time of the event
 * all flow characteristics : from/to application & application instances, from/to agents instances & tenants,
-* flow tracking information (unique tracking id)
+* flow tracking information (unique internal tracking id, optional external tracking id)
 * severity of the event (error, warning, info)
 * category of the event (performance, technical, applicative or business)
 * message of the event

 Logs access
 -----------
-The agent protocol provides access to agent local logs, with limited performance and history.
+The agent protocol provides access to agent local logs, with limited performance and history depth.

 * list logs with a search criteria (appli, environment, time, ...)
 * access detailed logs contents with a search criteria